Opening an FX Account and Points|The Highest Per-Case Value and Meeting Conditions While Limiting Risk

 Opening an FX (forex margin trading) account is, at ¥10,000–30,000 per case, among the highest per-case cashback offers in points.
 FX firms invest high advertising costs to win each trading customer, and part of it comes back as a performance reward to users who open/trade via a point site.
 Many require "opening + a set trading volume (e.g., 1 Lot = 10,000 units of new trade)," and done right, you can earn high rewards while nearly eliminating forex P&L.

 That said, FX is leveraged margin trading, a high-risk financial product where a sudden market move can cause losses exceeding your margin.
 It's never something to dive into for cashback size without understanding the mechanism and risks.
-This guide organizes, as a judgment axis for not losing out, why it's the highest value, the importance of reading the "trading-volume condition" accurately, steps to meet the condition while limiting losses, cautions on spread/swap/judgment period, and the risks and taxes you must understand.
+This guide organizes, as a judgment axis for not losing out, why it's the highest value, the importance of reading the "trading-volume condition" accurately, steps to meet the condition while limiting losses, cautions on spread/swap/judgment period, comparisons with other financial offers, and the risks and taxes you must understand.
 For online brokerages, see the Online Brokerage Guide; for crypto, the Crypto Guide; and for taxes, the Tax Guide.

 Why the Highest Per-Case Value